 Chelsea, who is from Howell, New Jersey, undertook a detailed analysis of the pathologies that impacted ancient Egyptians as part of her master's thesis.
 She had traveled to Egypt where she worked on tomb excavations alongside professors from the University of Pennsylvania and Rowan.

-But, it is not the royal members of Egyptian society that Chelsea focused on.
-She has been actively studying the lives of the working classes who may have helped to build the pyramids for Egypt's pharaohs.
+But it is not the royal members of Egyptian society that Chelsea focused on—instead, she has been actively studying the lives of the working classes who may have helped to build the pyramids for Egypt's pharaohs.

-Chelsea examined mummies and said clues about their lives and how they died can be gathered from the local diet.
+After examining mummies, Chelsea explained that clues about their lives and how they died can be gathered from the local diet.
 "These are people who lived on a lot of bread and beer," Chelsea said.
 "Most corpses from that era are to some degree mummified and a lot can still be learned from studying them.
 It is important to know the impact diet had on their life span and how it may have compromised their immune system."

 Chelsea said she studied mummies' teeth for evidence of disease.
 "It can be a bit like the TV series Bones.
 It is exciting and it is interesting."

-While completing an internship at the Museum of Natural History, Chelsea was able to work behind the scenes and she was thrilled to be so immersed in her subject matter.
-However, she said one thing she takes away from her work is that "life can be short, so it is important to do what you love."
+While completing an internship at the Museum of Natural History, Chelsea was able to work behind the scenes and was thrilled to be so immersed in her subject matter.
+Her advice to current students trying to choose a major is to that "life can be short, so it is important to do what you love."